beliaev-maksim/ansys-electronic-transformer-act/README.md

  ### Installing ACT
  To install the app you need to
- 1. open Electronics Desktop
+ 1. Open Electronics Desktop
  2. Navigate to menu _View_ and activate _ACT Extensions_
  3. Go to Manage Extensions and click "+" sign
- 4. Select .wbex file that you can downloaded from GitHub Releases page
+ 4. Select .wbex file that you can download from GitHub Releases page
- 5. new ACT will appear in the menu, click on it to activate
+ 5. New ACT will appear in the menu, click on it to activate
- 6. Now you can go oage back and go to Launch Wizard panel
+ 6. Go one page back and go to Launch Wizard panel

  ## Examples
- Tranformer Toolkit ACT is provided with basic examples based on public papers and articles.
+ Transformer Toolkit ACT is provided with basic examples based on public papers and articles.
 You can open examples from ACT itself by clicking _Open Examples_ button

  ## Contribution